nexigon/nexigon-rugix-template/README.md

 - `NEXIGON_REPOSITORY`: The name of the Nexigon repository to use.
 - `NEXIGON_PACKAGE`: The name of the Nexigon package to use.

-**Note:** To be able to use Nexigon's software management functionality and OTA updates with the public demo instance, you need to configure an S3 bucket within the repository's settings.

 ## OTA Update Workflow